-It all started shortly after our move to Athens; C was on a business trip when a 12-15lb piece of waterproof sheetrock fell from the hotel ceiling, onto his head.
+It all started shortly after our move to Athens; Chris was on a business trip when a 12-15lb piece of waterproof sheetrock fell from the hotel ceiling, onto his head.
 Closed head injury and concussion.
 A neck injury serious enough that surgery is in the near future.

 It was many weeks before the brain he has always relied on, that his job depends on, slowly began to look like it might recover.
 We are now in month 5 of ongoing severe neck pain and constant headaches.
 Instead of working to establish myself as a photographer in this new place, instead of dedicating to finding friends and some sort of community for ourselves and our kiddos... we have been merely surviving.